tokuhirom/node-mruby/README.md

     * export mRuby's function/class to the node.js world?
   * better diag for syntax error in node.js level
   * inject object from node.js world to ruby world
-  * save a instance of NodeMRuby to NodeMRubyObject

 BUGS
 ----